Ge-El/AspNetCoreAPIVersioningExample/QueryString/README.md

 2. Navigate to the app root folder

-3. Run the following command to restore all the nuget packages:
+3. Run the following command to run the project:
   ```shell
   dotnet run
   ```